garrandall/popular-music-data/tracks/lovers-and-friends-lil-jon-the-east-side-boyz-usher-ludacris.md

 Tell me again (Tell me again, my baby),
-That we'll be Lovers and Friends (Ohh, it's a good look, baby) Tell me again (Make sho' you right, ohh, before we leave), That we'll be Lovers and Friends (Tell me over-and-over-and-over again)...
+That we'll be Lovers and Friends (Ohh, it's a good look, baby) Tell me again (Make sho' you right, oh, before we leave), That we'll be Lovers and Friends (Tell me over-and-over-and-over again)...

 Oh-oh-hoo
 Oh-oh-hoo
-Oh-oh-hoo-ohhhh-yeaaah...
+Oh-oh-hoo-oh-yeah...
 Please tell your Lovers and Friends,
 That Usher, Jon, and Luda had to do it again (Hey!
 (Hey!)
 Please tell your Lovers and Friends,